-Like you, at first I wanted to end there, or in the yard when the cop off camera yells "Show me your hands" and Clarice throws them into the air with abandon — this triumph, this utter celebration of loving and being loved in this extraordinary, otherworldly way.
+Like you, at first I wanted to end there, or in the yard when the cop off camera yells "Show me your hands" and Clarice throws them into the air with abandon -- this triumph, this utter celebration of loving and being loved in this extraordinary, otherworldly way.
 It's an amazing moment, completely satisfying.
-I was even comfortable with the plane, flying away — I could handle that — but then the kid scene was a downer, a reductive tacked-on thing, I thought.
-Tonight we were talking at dinner about the way the Lecter of that scene is so utterly parentlike, protecting the kid (discouraging the Tupperware-housed Liotta brain — you won't want any of that), but then giving in to the kid when the kid insists, but giving in without any mad, cackling madman routine, just a loving father with a truism (try new things) and a child for whom he has only the most generous feeling; Lecter is still in swoon over his time with Clarice and the perfection of himself in the chopping.
+I was even comfortable with the plane, flying away -- I could handle that -- but then the kid scene was a downer, a reductive tacked-on thing, I thought.
+Tonight we were talking at dinner about the way the Lecter of that scene is so utterly parentlike, protecting the kid (discouraging the Tupperware-housed Liotta brain -- you won't want any of that), but then giving in to the kid when the kid insists, but giving in without any mad, cackling madman routine, just a loving father with a truism (try new things) and a child for whom he has only the most generous feeling; Lecter is still in swoon over his time with Clarice and the perfection of himself in the chopping.

-Percesepe: Ridley Scott has always been intrigued by the Christ figure (witness "Blade Runner") and you are exactly right about the movie being all about redemption/absolution — your eyes would see this every time — but how can you have redemption without evil?
+Percesepe: Ridley Scott has always been intrigued by the Christ figure (witness "Blade Runner") and you are exactly right about the movie being all about redemption/absolution -- your eyes would see this every time -- but how can you have redemption without evil?
 I don't, by the way, mean capital-E evil, the whole metaphysics thing; I mean the false self, the one we try to starve while feeding the good self, the one we believe in, the one who believes in us, the one we hope to find by being with the right people in the right way, the reason we spend most of our adult lives trying to find the one who reveals to us the true self.

 I see the movie in terms of feeding, then.
 Lecter wants always to be at the table.
 Food as sacramental.
 Take, eat: This is my body, given for you.
 This do in remembrance of me.
 Clarice is dressed to kill for the last supper.
 Like Christ, Hannibal keeps his scars when he ascends on high.
 I don't think I have reintroduced evil into the discussion; I think Scott takes evil as a given and spins it, breaks it free of its monstrous connotations (which is ultimately dehumanizing) and shows us the Hannibal within, the rude self transformed into a pure selfless act that is redemptive.
 And I love your thoughts on the patient parent on the plane, the radiance of a man in love in the afterglow, reflecting ...

 I don't know.
 There is lot to take in here.
 I remembered, incongruously, a moment in an old film, "The Eyes of Laura Mars," Tommy Lee Jones saying to Faye Dunaway: "I'm the one you want."
-But Lecter is way past the Jones character — he is strong enough to believe in his own redemption and not kill himself in the presence of the beloved.
+But Lecter is way past the Jones character -- he is strong enough to believe in his own redemption and not kill himself in the presence of the beloved.
 He is made of stronger stuff.

 He also does not lie, a trait we all want in the beloved.
-His ruthlessness is precisely rooted in his relentless willingness not to lie about himself, who he is, and not to lie to the beloved or allow her to lie to herself — he cannot allow Clarice to misperceive what she is feeling toward him.
-His troubles in the world all stem from a world that condones lying, elevates it so that it infests even our most trusted institutions — the FBI, police, government.
+His ruthlessness is precisely rooted in his relentless willingness not to lie about himself, who he is, and not to lie to the beloved or allow her to lie to herself -- he cannot allow Clarice to misperceive what she is feeling toward him.
+His troubles in the world all stem from a world that condones lying, elevates it so that it infests even our most trusted institutions -- the FBI, police, government.
 He is searching for the perfect world.
-Like Nietzsche, Hannibal aestheticizes the moral and privileges truth telling as the highest virtue — for Hannibal rudeness is not only bad taste (and tastes bad), it is sinful and deserves to be punished.
+Like Nietzsche, Hannibal aestheticizes the moral and privileges truth telling as the highest virtue -- for Hannibal rudeness is not only bad taste (and tastes bad), it is sinful and deserves to be punished.
 And lying is the mark of the rude and uncomprehending, and all things official; it marks all of our institutions and practices.
 He is offended in "Silence" when Clarice lies to him, promising a room with a view.
 That was unworthy of her; it was inelegant and Clarice knew it and was shamed by it.